CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Features of CASTELLA

 \subsection{Existing Audio Dataset}

-Table~\ref{tab: stat1} describes the statistics of existing audio datasets and CASTELLA.
+Table~\ref{tab: stat1} describes the features of existing audio datasets and CASTELLA.
 SED datasets have event labels and temporal boundaries~\cite{mesaros2016tut, turpault2019sound, hershey2021benefit, martin2023strong}.
-AudioSet strongly labeled subset~\cite{hershey2021benefit} (row 1) provides temporal boundaries as timestamps for a subset of original AudioSet~\cite{gemmeke2017audioset}.
+AudioSet strongly labeled subset~\cite{hershey2021benefit} (row 1) provides temporal boundaries as timestamps for a subset of original AudioSet~\cite{gemmeke2017audioset} consisting of 10-second audio clips.
 This dataset has the largest number of labels and samples.
 In contrast, MAESTRO Real~\cite{martin2023strong} (row 2) has audio recordings longer than three minutes, whereas the number of labels is only eight and the amount of data is limited.
 Audio-text pair datasets~\cite{drossos2020clotho, mei2024wavcaps, sun2024auto, bai2025audiosetcaps} such as AudioCaps~\cite{kim2019audiocaps} (row 3) have captions freely describing the audio content, but do not have temporal boundaries.
 TACOS~\cite{primus2025tacos} (row 4) is audio-text pair dataset also containing temporal boundaries, and the length of the audio clips is ranging from 15 to 30 seconds.
 The previous work of AMR proposed Clotho-Moment~\cite{munakata2025language} (row 5), a synthetic AMR dataset generated by overlaying sounds based on the Walking Tours~\cite{venkataramanan2023imagenet} and Clotho ~\cite{drossos2020clotho} dataset.
-This work also constructed manually annotated dataset for the evaluation using subset of UnAV-100~\cite{geng2023dense} (row 6) containing fewer than 100 audio recordings.
+This work also constructed a manually annotated dataset for the evaluation using subset of UnAV-100~\cite{geng2023dense} (row 6) containing fewer than 100 audio recordings.
+The length of audio clips in this dataset is less than one minute, which can hardly be considered sufficient.